 GSS Travel Funds are awarded in the following amounts, depending on the location of the conference:

 - Up to $300 for travel to conferences within 300 miles of Iowa City.

 - Up to $750 for travel to conferences in the lower 48 states of the United States greater than 300 miles from Iowa City.

-- Up to $1,000 for travel to conferences in Hawaii, Alaska, or outside North America.
+- Up to $1,000 for travel to conferences in Hawaii, Alaska, or international travel.

 The award will be claimed directly by you, the applicant, via direct deposit.

 To be eligible:

 - You must be a graduate student in a degree program at the University of Iowa at the time of application, time of conference or supplemental travel, and at the time of collecting the GSS Travel or Supplemental Funds award.
 Note, this may affect eligibility for GSS travel awards if you are a graduating student and are applying for a travel award in Cycles 3 and 6.
 If you have questions, please contact the GSS Travel Fund Co-Chairs.